meagher-ryan-norc/mcbs-data-site/readme.md

-#MCBS Data Static Site
+# MCBS Data Static Site

-##Installation
+## Installation

 Run `npm install` to install eleventy and sass.

-##Running local development server
+## Running local development server

-`npm start` runs a local development server at `http://localhost:8080`.
-Changes to src files will recompile and auto-refresh in the browser.
+`npm start` runs a local development server at `http://localhost:8080` and compiles code to a `public` folder.
+Changes to `src` files will recompile and auto-refresh in the browser.

-##Building
+## Building

 The contents of the `public` folder will be the static site as it lives online.